 Off mode can even be accessed from your Google Home app:

 - Select Thermostat from home screen

 5. Will Alexa Work with a Nest Thermostat?

 Yes, your Amazon Alexa can be used to control a Nest Thermostat.
 Alexa can also be integrated with with Nest doorbells and cameras.
 You can even operate a Nest Thermostat with Google Assistant.

 6. Will My Nest Thermostat Work Without Wi-Fi?

-In short, yes.
-Your Nest Thermostat can control the temperature of your home without Wi-Fi.
-That being said, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.
+The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
+However, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.

-Users can lock the Nest to keep it from making any adjustments outside of a preset range.
-This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.
+A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
+This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply prevents other users from constantly changing the settings.

 To lock a Nest: